 Looks like SWAT teens are on the scene.

-Uh the kids have been now for the last what, 45 minutes or so, been evacuated and continue to be evacuated.
+Kids have been now for the last, well, 45 minutes or so been evacuated and continue to be evacuated.

 It looks like a pretty big high school based on the number of kids we see coming out.